storj-thirdparty/performance-testing-tools/README.md

 ## Contents

-transfer-test.sh - Debian-based script for upload/download testing.  run with `sudo ./transfer-test.sh`
+transfer-test.sh - Debian-based script for upload/download testing.  populate varriables in the script headers and run with `sudo ./transfer-test.sh`